Shortness of Breath In Perimenopause: Causes and Solutions

 FAQs

 Hormone replacement therapy has been known for its effectiveness in dealing with different menopausal symptoms like hot flashes and vaginal dryness.
 It is even said to help improve lung function and ease breathing.
-However, HRT comes with its bane, so it is better to talk to the doctor before going for it.
+You will succeed in getting maximum benefits when you choose the right HRT of the most appropriate dosage.
+So, it would help when you consult your doctor.

 You should not take shortness of breath lightly if it is recurrent and comes in the way of your daily living.
 You should see a doctor if you have associated symptoms like wheezing, labored breathing, chest pain, and dizziness.